How to Use Google's Family Link App

 The Dashboard lets you set time limits for individual apps.
 You can choose the defaults (15 minutes to an hour) or create a custom limit.
 Once you hit the limit, the app stops working, but you can go back into the Dashboard and change the limit if you're desperate.

 How you can use it: Sit down with your kid, go through your phones, and talk about the limits you want to set for yourselves.
 You can even build the limits into your Family Media Agreement.
 After a week, check in and see how you did, which is easy to do with the provided charts.
-Talk about why you met your goals, if you cheated, and what you want to adjust for the next week.
+Talk about why you met your goals (or why you didn't), whether you cheated, and what you want to adjust for the next week.

 How you can use it: These features are meant to help you ease into bedtime and off your phone.
 So if you or your kid lies in bed scrolling or playing games right up until lights out, Wind Down might help wean you from your evening use.